SimingSiming/Local-LLM/README.md

 ollama run llama 3
 ```

+### Note:
+If you run into issues with step 1 or step2, check the [ollama](https://github.com/ollama/ollama) github link to debug!

 This step ensures that your laptop actually installed  ollama.

 ### step3.
 Install the front end in your machine with one docker command.